mpaldridge/mpaldridge.github.io/teaching.md

 ### [MATH5835M Statistical Computing](../math5835/)

-In 2024–25, Semester 1, I am the module leader for **MATH5835M Statistical Computing**.
+In 2025–26, Semester 1, (as in 2024–25) I am the module leader for **MATH5835M Statistical Computing**.
 [The main module webpage is here.](../math5835/)

 ### OMAT5203M Statistical Computing

-I am designing the module OMAT5203M Statistical Computing for the online programme [MSc Data Science (Statistics)](https://www.coursera.org/degrees/msc-data-science-ul), which runs on the [Coursera](https://www.coursera.org/degrees/msc-data-science-ul) platform.
-It will run for the first time in early 2025.
+I designed the module OMAT5203M Statistical Computing for the online programme [MSc Data Science (Statistics)](https://www.coursera.org/degrees/msc-data-science-ul), which runs on the [Coursera](https://www.coursera.org/degrees/msc-data-science-ul) platform.
+It ran for the first time in July–August 2025 (I was the module assistant) and will run every January–February and July–August.

 ### MATH5825M Independent Learning and Skills Project

-In 2024–25, Semester 2, I am the module leader for MATH5825M Independent Learning and Skills Project.
+In 2025–26, Semester 2, (as in 2023–24 and 2024–25) I am the module leader for MATH5825M Independent Learning and Skills Project (parts of which are cotaught with MATH5747M Learning Skills Through Case Studies).
 Material for this module is on Minerva.

 ### Other things

-* MATH2900 Maths at Work: I advise a project on "Statistics in the media".
+* MATH2900 Maths at Work: I used to advise a project on "Statistics in the media".
-* MATH3001 Project in Mathematics: I advise a project on "Data compression"
+* MATH3001 Project in Mathematics: I advise a project on "Data compression".
+* MATH5003M/5004M Assignment in Mathemics: I offer projects on "Arctan formulas" and "Recent progress on the union-closed sets conjecture".
+I have previously advised projects on the mathematics of gambling, and others.
-* MATH5971M/MATH5872M Dissertation in Statisitcs / Data Science and Analytics: I advise various projects, including "Statistics, politics, law, and gerrymandering", "Pooled testing for Covid-19", and "MRP: Multilevel regression with post-stratification".
+* MATH5971M/MATH5872M Dissertation in Statisitcs / Data Science and Analytics: I offer projects on "Statistics, politics, law, and gerrymandering", "Pooled testing for Covid-19", and "MRP: Multilevel regression with post-stratification".
+I have previously advised projects on belief propogation, projects shared with industry, and others.

 ## Past teaching